DigitalNaut/gridle-figma-plugin/README.md

 🟦 Saving and loading current settings

+🟦 Clone the selected shape in Figma as the pattern element of the grid

 🟨 Creating personalized presets

 🟨 Option to use a color pattern instead of random color selection